 Dear Parents and Guardians,

-Lansing School District 158 recognizes the outstanding instructional staff, administrators, and support personnel whose efforts and expertise continue to cultivate the unique potential of each student by providing a challenging, supportive, and inclusive environment.
-The Lansing community and the Board value education, our children, and are committed to providing high quality schools based on our belief of always “Putting the Children First!”
+Everyone, everyday throughout our district, works to cultivate the unique potential of each student by providing a challenging, supportive, and inclusive environment.
+We recognize the outstanding instructional staff, administrators, and support personnel whose efforts and expertise continue to create the safe and positive learning environment that thrives in each of our schools.
+The Lansing community and the Board of Education value education and are committed to providing high quality schools based on our belief of always “Putting the Children First!”